rknell/flutterEnumsToString/README.md

 # enum_to_string

-Better convertsion of ENUMs to string
+Better conversion of ENUMs to string - It also can handle converting back again!

 ## What it does